-The Separation Rapids property consists of fifteen mineral claims and one mining lease covering a combined area of approximately 2,869 hectares (7,091 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
-The lease covers an area of 421.44 hectares over the area of the lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
+The Separation Rapids property consists of seventeen "new" mineral claims and one mining lease covering a combined area of approximately 3,910 hectares ("ha") (9,172 acres) in the Paterson Lake Area, Kenora Mining Division, Ontario, all of which are owned 100% by Avalon.
+The claims are referred to as new claims as the Ontario government changed the claim system in 2019 with the change having no material effect on Avalon's property.
+The lease covers an area of 420.39 hectares over the area of the main lithium pegmatite deposit and adjacent lands that may be used for mine development infrastructure.
 The deposit is a potential source of lithium minerals for use in the glass and ceramics industry and specialty composite materials as well as lithium compounds for the battery industry.

 During fiscal 2018, the Company completed an updated PEA on a simplified business model that focuses on initial production of lithium mineral concentrates for the glass industry, with potential for future expansion into production of the battery materials lithium carbonate and/or lithium hydroxide.
-This smaller scale development model reduces capital expenditure requirements substantially from the original model completed in September 2016, while generating attractive returns and reducing overall business and permitting risk.
+This smaller scale development model reduces capital expenditure requirements substantially from the original model completed in September, 2016, while generating attractive returns and reducing overall business and permitting risk.

-During the Quarter, the Company incurred \$106,027 (2018 - \$687,865) in exploration and development expenditures on the Separation Rapids Project.
-Approximately 30% of these were incurred on collection and shipping of ore samples for process testwork and testing by potential glass industry customers, 41% was spent on on-going environmental studies and permitting, and 22% on process testwork to produce a further 15kg of "Super Petalite" sample.
-In addition, approximately \$48,000 was expended on lithium market development work towards securing offtake agreements for the petalite products.
+During the Year, the Company incurred \$511,188 (2018 - \$1,487,340) in exploration and development expenditures on the Separation Rapids Lithium Project.
+Approximately 34% of these were incurred primarily on the geological mapping and geochemical sampling program completed in the fall of 2018, and geological and resource modelling, 25% was spent on on-going environmental studies and permitting, 30% on metallurgical testwork to produce a further 15kg of petalite product sample and to optimize recovery and lithium grade of petalite concentrate, and 8% was incurred on finalizing the updated PEA in September, 2018.
+In addition, approximately \$196,000 was expended on lithium market development work towards securing offtake agreements for the petalite products.